shivaniSshekhawat/fleet-tracking-assessment/README.md

 Your submission will be evaluated based on:

 - **Real-time Processing**: Effectiveness in simulating real-time fleet tracking
-- **Dashboard Design**: Clarity, aesthetics, and usability of the fleet management interface
+- **Dashboard Design**: Clarity, aesthetics, and usability of the interface
 - **Technical Implementation**: Code quality, performance, and architecture decisions
-- **Data Insights**: Ability to present meaningful fleet operational insights
+- **Data Insights**: Ability to present meaningful trip and fleet insights
-- **Event Handling**: Comprehensive coverage of different event types and edge cases
-- **User Experience**: Intuitive controls and information presentation
+- **User Experience**: Intuitive navigation and information presentation

-## Assessment Scenarios

-Your dashboard should effectively handle these scenarios:

-### Scenario 1: Long Haul Monitoring
-- Track transcontinental delivery over multiple days
-- Display progress milestones and scheduled stops
-- Handle extended event streams (10,000+ events)

-### Scenario 2: Urban Operations
+## What Your Dashboard Should Handle

+Your dashboard will work with 5 different trip types, each with unique characteristics:

+1. **Long Haul Trip** - Extended cross-country delivery with many events
-- Monitor dense urban delivery with frequent location updates
+2. **Urban Trip** - Dense city delivery with frequent location updates
-- Show real-time traffic and route optimization
-- Handle high-frequency event processing

-### Scenario 3: Emergency Response
-- Display trip cancellation and emergency scenarios
-- Show alert escalation and incident management
-- Handle abrupt event stream termination

-### Scenario 4: Technical Issues
+3. **Cancelled Trip** - Trip that gets cancelled partway through
-- Visualize device malfunctions and signal problems
+4. **Technical Issues Trip** - Trip with device problems and signal issues
-- Display system health and diagnostic information
-- Handle error states and recovery scenarios

-### Scenario 5: Operational Efficiency
-- Monitor fuel consumption and refueling events
+5. **Logistics Trip** - Regional delivery with fuel and operational events

-- Display maintenance alerts and operational metrics
-- Show cost optimization insights
+Focus on creating a clean, intuitive interface that displays trip progress, basic metrics, and handles the different event types present in your data.

 ## Submission Guidelines